-It’s Week 5 of the One Room Challenge, and right now I feel like my entire life is revolving around this project.
-Nothing else really matters.
-I’m okay with being 7 blog posts behind and staying up until midnight.
+It’s Week 5 of the One Room Challenge, and right now, I feel like my entire life revolves around this project.
+Nothing else matters.
+I’m okay with being seven blog posts behind and staying up until midnight.
 It’s crunch time, and next week is the final reveal.
 If you’re new here and wondering what on Earth is this One Room Challenge, well, check out Week 1, Week 2, Week 3, and Week 4.

 Last week I left you in a state of impatience.
 I was cursing the lack of immediate gratification and online shopping in general.
 Well, low and behold, most everything arrived.
-Vases and pillows and throws, oh my.
-Oh so quickly I found I can spend a few hundred bucks on home decor and still need more.
-Wait, what?!?!
-Yep, you read that right.
-Eh!
-What are you going to do.
-Back to online shopping it was.
+Vases, pillows, and throws oh my.
+It’s crazy how quickly a few hundred dollars can disappear when shopping for home decor.

 Every night I’ve been reading the best interior design book, Styled by Emily Henderson.
 For me, styling can be tricky.
 I don’t like it too posed, a la straight out of a catalog.
 I like it to look lived it.
-Well loved.
+Well-loved.
 And that my friend can be easier said than done.
 So I’ve been taking notes from my guru.
 Sometimes even hopping outta bed and running downstairs just to move a pillow or add a book when I get an idea.
 The whole room is turning out pretty darn beautiful.
 See if you notice the subtle styling changes from last week to this week.
-There’s actually quite a few.
+There are actually quite a few.

 Speaking of the other set of fancy nesting tables.
 Let’s take a gander, shall we?
 They are vintage.
 They are lucite.
 And they are fabulous.
-I bought them from South Loop Loft Vintage along with the amazing Chester.
 I don’t know about you, but I’m really crushing on the whole mix of masculine and feminine and vintage and glam going on in this space.
 It’s looking rather amazing.

-Now that my lighting is back in working order, (last week’s post was shot on an iPhone and I was crying in my yellow tinged soup) here’s a better look at my new favorite chair from West Elm.
-She’s a huge favorite of mine.
+Now that my lighting is back in working order, (last week’s post was shot on an iPhone and I was crying in my yellow-tinged soup) here’s a better look at my new favorite chair from West Elm.
+She’s a favorite right now.

 So that’s about it…oh, I am having one dilemma.
-Remember the wedding blanket I dressed the Chesterfield in?
+Remember the wedding blanket I dressed the Chesterfield sofa in?
 Well after pinning like crazy the other night, I took a step back to see what I was attracted to.
-Everything and I mean every single pin was cozy and warm and zero boho.
+Everything and I mean every single pin, was cozy and warm and zero boho.
 So I ran upstairs and swapped out the handira for this cable knit Serena and Lily cream throw.
 What do you think?
 Do you agree?
 Am I crazy for ridding a room of a wedding blanket?
-I already considered committing myself for banning indigo and rattan.
+I already considered committing myself to ban indigo and rattan.
 This decision might just put me over the edge…but I’m kinda loving it!
 It just looks so inviting and comfy.
 And that faux plant really softens that corner.